venus-uni-dev/venus-university/README.md

   pose skeletons.
 Quickstart and the shipped characters are unavailable, and character generation cannot run: every ComfyUI graph the app builds loads a skeleton image from `assets/pose/skeletons`, which is not here.
-- The game writes everything — settings, saves, generated characters — to a `data/` folder beside the running executable.
 - A Gemini API key is required to play.
 It is stored in `data/settings.json`, encrypted at rest with Windows DPAPI (Electron's `safeStorage`); where DPAPI is unavailable it falls back to storing the key as plain text in the same file.